NVlabs/SASSI/README.md

 News
 ==========================================

 * We are conducting a tutorial on SASSI at Micro this year.
 Please register [here](http://www.microarch.org/micro48/) and see this [wiki](https://github.com/NVlabs/SASSI/wiki/MICRO48-Tutorial) page for more information!
+The early registration deadline for the tutorial is November 4.

 SASSI Instrumentation Tool for NVIDIA GPUs
 ==========================================